What is a Condenser Tumble Dryer?

 How full is the water tank?

-What is in your load?
+What fabrics are in your load?

-Drying similar types of clothing together will help.
+Here’s a super useful tip - drying similar types of clothing together will help.
 If the load contains a mixture of cotton and synthetics, the synthetics will dry much faster than a cotton-only load.
 The result will then be that the sensors detect that the load is dry and finish the cycle.
 However, cotton clothes may still be damp.

 What is the size of your load?